Chart Color Schemes

 Development

-AreaSearch analysis of ABS building approval numbers shows Kirribilli averaged approximately four new dwelling approvals per year.
+AreaSearch analysis of ABS building approval numbers shows Kirribilli averaged approximately one new dwelling approval per year.
+Between FY-21 and FY-25, around seven homes were approved, with two more in FY-26 so far.

-By 2041, AreaSearch estimates Kirribilli will grow by approximately 222 residents.
-At current development rates, housing supply may struggle to match population growth, potentially intensifying buyer competition and supporting price increases.
+With around 1098 people per dwelling approval, Kirribilli reflects a highly mature market.
+By 2041, AreaSearch estimates Kirribilli's population will grow by 141 residents.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development